 How will this affect search?

 As mentioned above, the new attributes will be used as filters in the future, so buyers will be able to narrow down selection.
 The attributes, both pre-set and custom, will also now be searchable, just like titles and tags.
 It is impossible to predict how that change will alter search rankings, because we don't know whether the attributes will get the same weight as tags, or if repeating words will be necessary in all 3 places (title, tags, and attributes).
-Etsy will announce when the new fields are an active part of the search algorithm [UPDATE: attributes will be searchable as of March 27], but they will not announce any of the testing that may give us some clues.
+Etsy will announce when the new fields are an active part of the search algorithm [UPDATE: attributes will begin testing as of March 27], but they will not announce any of the testing that may give us some clues.
 [UPDATE: it looks like attributes might have about the same weight as tags, as admin says you can get rid of any tags that are exactly the same as an attribute, but my early testing as of May 20 is giving them very little weight (after initially giving them extra weight), meaning you might not need attributes in addition to tags and titles.
 We don't know if Etsy will keep it this way, however].

 The truth is, no one knows how Etsy's search results will change, not even the search engineers at this point.
 When you introduce a major new element, an algorithm isn't usually predictable.
 Until a significant number of shops are using attributes, and Etsy actually releases the search changes for everyone, we won't be able to say how important these changes will be to the existing rankings.
 Keep checking back for an updated post on these issues!
 [UPDATE: recent developments can be found here, but nothing is finished yet]

 Etsy Studio - Etsy's New Website marketplace for DIY

 The announcement about a new crafting website, coming in April, took a lot of people by surprise, but it is a natural expansion of Etsy's long term business plan, which goes well beyond the main website.
 I expect there may be more such announcements in the next few years.